forestgrape/coronavirus/controlling.md

 * For self protection good fit and a good outside-to-inside filter are important.
 * To avoid person to person droplet transmission e.g. when speaking, consequent wearing in close distance face-to-face situations is necessary.
 * In indoor rooms aerosol transmission occurs:
-  * changing/cleaning the masks frequently is necessary to prevent the spread of aerosols, especially for [low and mid filtration masks](#filter-performance)
+  * frequent changing/cleaning the masks is necessary to prevent the spread of aerosols, especially for [low and mid filtration masks](#filter-performance)
   * [high filtration masks](#high-filtration) are needed to reliably filter aerosols
 * After coughing or sneezing into mask changing is needed (one should *not cough into a mask* but cough into the hand/handkerchief and downwards, then the hand should be washed or disinfected; moreover when coughing one should stay home).
 After speaking a lot into a mask changing is appropriate.
 Especially for [low and mid filter models](#filter-performance).
 * Some mask have a to big air resistance, in that case the air can bypasses the mask.
 There's still protection against droplets, essentially they are like wearable plexiglas.
 The bypassed air contains [aerosol](./transmission.md#aerosol).